Trump slams U.S. watchdog's report on shortages at coronavirus-hit hospitals

 Michael Atkinson, the top U.S. Intelligence Community watchdog, said on Sunday he was fired by Trump for acting impartially in his handling of the whistleblower complaint that triggered an impeachment probe of the president last year.

-Trump derided the House of Representatives impeachment inquiry as a politically motivated witch hunt.
+Trump derided the House of Representatives inquiry, which culminated in his impeachment in December 2019, as a politically motivated witch-hunt.

-With the November election approaching as the coronavirus pandemic wreaks havoc on the U.S. economy, Trump has bristled at perceived criticism of his handling of the response to the virus.
+With the November election approaching as the pandemic wreaks havoc on the U.S. economy, Trump has bristled at perceived criticism of his handling of the response to the crisis.

 In the U.S. government’s first review of hospitals’ ability to cope with the coronavirus outbreak, investigators found on Monday that facilities nationwide faced “substantial challenges,” including medical equipment shortages and staffing .